ykasten/resultantCamPose/README.md

 ## Background

-This code retrieve camera pose given 2D correspondences to images with known camera poses.
+This code retrievesa camera pose of an image given 2D correspondences from images with known camera poses.

 For more information see:
 ```